-Cheddington Combined School identifies pupils as having Special Educational Needs and Disabilities (SEND) if they meet the definition set out in the SEND Code of Practice 0-25, January 2015 [see appendix 1].
-Special educational provision means provision that is additional to, or otherwise different from, the normal quality first teaching.
-We have a legal and moral obligation, with regard to current government legislation, to offer appropriate additional provision for all children, the earlier the needs are identified, the quicker the appropriate actions can be taken to support the child and their progress.
+Cheddington School identifies pupils as having Special Educational Needs (SEND) if they meet the definition set out in the SEND Code of Practice 0-25, January 2015 [see appendix 1].
+Special educational provision means provision that is additional to, or otherwise different from, the usual differentiation which is made generally for pupils of the same age.
+These pupils may be working below or above the age expectations.
+We have a legal and moral obligation, with regard to current government legislation, to offer appropriate additional provision for all children.